-Council understands that some of our community are concerned over how NZTA and KiwiRail’s planned works may change our coastal environment, including how the community and visitors can access the coastline along SH1.
+The hikoi has been organised by some of our community who are concerned over how NZTA and KiwiRail’s planned works may change our coastal environment and access to the coastline along SH1.

 NZTA and KiwiRail are still finalising their designs and are happy to hear from the community.
 All feedback or concerns should be directed to NCTIR as the local representative of KiwiRail and NZTA.